Archie3d/aeolus_plugin/README.md

 ## Implementation notes

 From the original implementation I only ported `addsynth` and `rankwave` modules.
 These modules describe the 64-harmonics additive synth and organ pipes wavetables generation.
-Plus this repo inclused the `ae0` files that contain the harmonics tables for various pipes (these are embedded into the plugin during compilation).
+Plus this repo includes the `ae0` files that contain the harmonics tables for various pipes (these are embedded into the plugin during compilation).

+Convolution reverb uses IRs from the [Open AIR](https://www.openair.hosted.york.ac.uk/) project database.

 ## Current limitations
 - No links between manuals.
 - There is no swell control yet.
-- No reverb dry/wet control yet.